pothiers/vagrant-natica/modules/python/README.md

 **src** - The `--src` parameter to `pip`, used to specify where to install `--editable` resources; by default no `--src` parameter is passed to `pip`.

 **group** - The group that was used to create the virtualenv.
 This is used to create the requirements file with correct permissions if it's not present already.

+**manage_requirements** - Create the requirements file if it doesn't exist.
+Default: true

 ```puppet
   python::requirements { '/var/www/project1/requirements.txt' :